 When do you know the PMP Examination Report?

 For the Computer-Based Test, you will know the result once you complete the exam.
-The Prometric test center where you took the exam will give you an “official” sealed copy (computer print-out) of your test result.
+The Pearson VUE test center where you took the exam will give you an “official” sealed copy (computer print-out) of your test result.
 In addition to the overall pass or fail status, important diagnostic information on your performance is provided for each domain.

-For the Paper-Based Test, You will not receive the exam report the day of the exam.
+For the Paper-Based Test, You will not receive the exam report on the day of the exam.
 It will take six or eight weeks before you get the result.
 You will be able to access your exam report on the online certification system approximately six to eight weeks after completion of the exam.